marcopennekamp/lore/specification/multi-functions.md

 The usual syntax for function type parameters in many programming languages is: `foo<A, B, C>(...)`.
 This is *not* possible in Lore, because functions are dispatched to at run time and thus the compiler cannot anticipate which function is being called.
 Hence, **direct assignments** to function type parameters are impossible.
 Even a `.fixed` call simply performs multiple dispatch at compile time, without directly assigning type parameters.

 The **annotation syntax** has the advantage that it's clearly separated from the function head, which improves readability.
-The `@` in front of `where` also helps with putting initial visual focus on the function head instead.
+The `@` in front of `where` also helps putting initial visual focus on the function head instead.
+In contrast, the **inline syntax** is more concise and provides better visual clarity when only one or two type parameters without custom bounds are desired.
+The inline syntax and annotation syntax cannot be used at the same time.

 ##### Unnamed Parameters